ClaudioKamoda/World-Cup-Simulator-V2/README.md

 2022 is FIFA world Cup year.
 As a big fan of soccer I decided to build this project to help me play with the possible results.

-The **_first phase_** is to have a functional prototype with the current edition of the world cup.
+The **_first phase_** is to have a functional prototype with the current edition of the world cup. (**_in progress_**)

+#### Goals:

+-   ✓ Refactor the code from the Vue codebase.
+-   ✓ Code the logic for changing the match result and instantly changing the group table.
+-   Create a new component to handle the final stage of the tornament.
+-   Integrate with React Router and create a navbar that allows user to change between group stage and final stage views.

 The **_second phase_** is to have a world cup draw simulator as a tab in the application.

 The **_third phase_** is to update the app because the format of the competiton is changing after the 2022 edition.

-The project will use React.Js and Sass with Redux in the future.
+The project will use React.Js and Sass and Redux.

-## Available Scripts
+## Configuration

-In the project directory, you can run:
+First of all, clone the repo or download the zip and run `npm install` to get the dependencies.

 ### `npm start`